reevoo/reevoomark-php-api/README.md

 <script src="http://mark.reevoo.com/reevoomark/<TRKREF>.js" type="text/javascript"></script>
 ```

+Note: The URL should not include the angled brackets, e.g. `/reevoomark/EXAMPLE.js`

 Include the PHP library (make sure you use the correct path to the reevoo_mark.php file):

 ``` php